 Field of bluebonnets at Bluebonnet Park in Ennis

 Happy Tax Day, everyone.
-In addition to the day where we must all pay the piper also known as the Tax Man, mid-April brings something altogether more pleasant to the prairies of North Texas – blooms of the Texas state flower, the bluebonnet.
+In addition to paying the Tax Man, mid-April brings something much more pleasant to the prairies of North Texas.
+Think blooms of the Texas state flower, the bluebonnet.
 Though the long, violet flower arrives in Austin and the Texas Hill County by mid-to-late March, the relatively cooler winters in North Texas pushes the peak of the wildflower season to roughly the third week in April, give or take a week.
-If you live in or are visiting the Dallas area over the next couple of weeks, there are literally hundreds if not thousands of spots around the Metroplex to see bluebonnets – and thanks to above normal rainfall this winter and spring, the bluebonnets and other native wildflowers are out in force.
-However, if you’ve got a hankering to get out of the city but are short on time and money, there is a fun scenic drive to enjoy right in your backyard – the Texas Bluebonnet Trails in Ennis.
-The best part – it’s absolutely free, aside from the gas to get down there and back.
-My wife and I headed down that way this past Saturday to take some photos.
+If you’re in the Dallas area over the next couple of weeks, you can find bluebonnets everywhere.
+And thanks to above normal rainfall this winter and spring, the bluebonnets and other native wildflowers are out in force.

 Getting There